plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-06-13-practical-accessibility-course.md

   - education
 ---

 Last year, my friend Sara Soueidan announced that she would be publishing a self-paced video course about accessibility.
-She's been a trusted voice for accessibility for years, so when she announced early access for people who pre-order, I jumped at the chance.
+She's been a trusted voice in the accessibility community for years, so when she announced early access for people who pre-order, I jumped at the chance.

 I was not disappointed.

 The course so far isn't just high-level concepts about accessibility and why it matters.
-It's also full of practical guidance like setting up a screen reader testing environment, making interfaces like forms and accordians accessible, and browsing the accessibility tree in your browser's dev tools.
+It's also full of practical guidance like setting up a screen reader testing environment, browsing the accessibility tree in your browser's dev tools, and step-by-step instructions for making complex interfaces like forms and accordians accessible.

 The full course should be coming out soon — in the next month or two.